IBM/container-service-getting-started-wt/Lab 3/README.md

 # Bind a Service to a Cluster

-Run `bx cs cluster-service-bind <name-of-cluster> default <name-of-service>` to bind the service to your cluster.
+Run `bx cs cluster-service-bind <name-of-cluster> default tone` to bind the service to your cluster.
 This command will create a secret for the service.

 Verify the secret was created by running `kubectl get secrets`